EqualExperts/you-build-it-you-run-it-playbook/practices/incident-response.md

 * *Escalation path*.
 Ensure product team members have clear communication pathways for major incidents.
 Make it easy to nominate an incident manager as incident commander for out of hours incidents.
 * *Learning mindset*.
 Foster a no-blame culture of collaborative learning for production incidents.
 Promote an emphasis on creating new knowledge for the entire organisation.

 These changes can be difficult to implement when you have a tight launch deadline for a new digital service.
-It’s important to make them a bit at a time, starting from day one.
+It's important to make them a bit at a time, starting from day one.

 ## Craft a sustainable on-call schedule